ClusterCockpit installation manual

 will not be found.

-rocm-smi collectors in the collector configuration must be set to true.
+rocm-smi collectors in the collector configuration must be configured.

-To validate and debug problems you can use the cc-metric-store
+To validate and debug problems you can use the cc-backend debug endpoint:

 curl -H "Authorization: Bearer $JWT" -D - "http://localhost:8080/api/debug"